asantos2000/master-degree-santos-anderson/code/README.md

 set +a
 ```

+> Notebooks can be executed using Google Colab or JupyterLab.

 ### Notebook Execution Sequence

 1. **Create the Python Module**: Execute `src/chap_6_cfr2sbvr_modules.ipynb` to generate the required Python module.